RedHellier/RedHellier/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Software developer with a first-class degree in Computer Science from The University of Sheffield.
-Due in part to a passion for helping people I started working in education where I honed my team working, leading and communication skills.
+Due to my passion for helping people, I started working in education where I honed my team working, leadership, mentoring and communication skills.
 I now want to use these skills and my technical knowledge to develop software that improves and emboldens people in their daily lives.